Faysselh/Ft_Transcendence/README.md

 ## About

-FT_transcendence is the last project of [42's common core](https://42.fr/le-programme/apprentissage-innovant/).
+Ft_transcendence is the last project of [42's common core](https://42.fr/le-programme/apprentissage-innovant/).
 This project is about building a website which hosts a Pong competition.
 Thanks to this website, users will be able to play Pong with each other.
 They will have a user interface, a chat and in-realtime online multiplayer games.

 ### Tech stack ⌨